Engineering campus at UW-Madison

 1. Math: A minimum of two math courses numbered MATH 217 Calculus with Algebra and Trigonometry II or above; or one math course 300 level or above.
 If the math requirement for the degree program (major) is complete or the student has completed the calculus sequence through MATH 234 Calculus--Functions of Several Variables, then additional math courses numbered MATH 217 Calculus with Algebra and Trigonometry II or above or additional courses from the science requirement in Regulation 3.E.2. can be taken to complete the four core course requirement.
 Excludes MATH 228 WES Calculus Supplement, MATH/HIST SCI 473 History of Mathematics, special topics, independent study, seminar, pass/fail, and credit/no credit courses.

-2. Science: A minimum of two science courses required for engineering degree programs (majors) as defined below.
+2. Science: A minimum of two science courses are required for engineering degree programs (majors) as defined below.
 If the math and science requirements for the degree program are complete, then departmental engineering courses 200 level and above can be taken to complete the four core course requirement.
 Excludes EPD, InterEGR, special topics, independent study, seminar, pass/fail, and credit/no credit courses.

 • For Chemical Engineering majors, the following science requirements apply: